MatthewHarris01/liri-node-app/README.md

 # Version 0.3
 Added code to detect the need to use the defaults for the 'spotify-this-song'command. modified argument error detection to allow 'spotify-this-song' to have no 2nd argument, and to use the hard-coded defaults, per the instructions.
-Added code to populate the Verb (command) and Item (what to search for) in the case that Liri is run with the 'spoitfy -this-song' command an no song argument.
+Added code to populate the Verb (command) and Item (what to search for) in the case that Liri is run with the 'spotify-this-song' command and no song argument.
-Added the code to carry out the "do-what-it-says" command (read from the random.tx file) Added stubbed procedures for all search commands. (next will be to begin implementing searches).
+Added the code to carry out the "do-what-it-says" command (read from the random.tx file) Added stubbed procedures for all search commands. (next step will be to begin implementing searches).